Receiving a diagnosis

 As well as regular antenatal checkups and ultrasounds, some women will be offered other tests during their pregnancy if there are concerns about their baby's development.

-Amniocentesis is a test that takes place during pregnancy to check on a baby's progress, and to see whether there is a chance of developing one of a number of genetic conditions.
-The test is usually recommended for women over 35 who are at an increased risk during pregnancy because of their age.
-It may also be recommended for women who have already had a child with a disability, or who have a family history that indicates a problem is more likely to occur.
+Amniocentesis is a test that takes place during pregnancy to see whether there is a chance of developing one of a number of genetic conditions.
+It involves removing and testing a small sample of cells from amniotic fluid, the fluid that surrounds the unborn baby in the womb (uterus).
+It may be recommended for women who have a high risk of an affected pregnancy or who already have a child with a disability, or who have a family history that indicates a problem is more likely to occur.

 Chorionic Villus Sampling (CVS)

 CVS is another diagnostic test which can detect certain genetic disorders.
+It involves removing and testing a small sample of cells from the placenta.
 It is an alternative to amniocentesis and can be carried out at an earlier stage of pregnancy.